-In clinical trials, there were no reports of myocarditis or pericarditis in children age 6 months to 5 years who got Moderna vaccine or in adults who got either the Moderna Bivalent or Pfizer-BioNTech Bivalent vaccines.
+In clinical trials for both the Pfizer-BioNTech and Moderna vaccines, there were no reports of myocarditis or pericarditis in children age 6 months to 5 years or in adults who got the bivalent vaccines.

 Research is still happening to learn more about the risk of these events after a getting a bivalent vaccine and the risks in babies and children.